books

 Dashner, James.
 (July 2014).
 Maze Runner

-This is the story of how Thomas and his fellow youth manage to survive and fight their way out of the giant labyrinth that they are into.
-Thomas, just like everybody else, has no memory of his past life.
-However, as the story goes on, he has discovered that he knows the way out of the maze.
+This is the story of how Thomas and his fellow youth survive and fight out of the giant labyrinth, just like everybody else from his past life.
+However, as the story progresses, he discovers he knows the way.
 This novel includes four books: The Maze Runner, The Scorch Trials, The Death Cure, and The Kill Order.

 Hemingway, Ernest.
 The Old Man and The Sea

-This classic novel was originally published in 1952, and even today, it was still widely read by students of literature.
+This classic novel was originally published in 1952, and even today, it is still widely read by literature students.
 It features the story of Santiago, an aging fisherman who fights with a large Marlin.
-Santiago gathers enough strength to kill the marlin by piercing the harpoon in its heart at the end of the story.
+At the end of the story, Santiago gathers enough strength to kill the marlin by piercing the harpoon in its heart.

 Martell, Yann (May 2003).
 Life of Pi

-The Life of Pi is a beautiful novel written by Yann Martell, a winner of the Man Booker Prize.
-The story began when Santosh and Gita Patel decided to sell their zoo in India and Canada.
-Then, a storm struck their ship, and the only survivor was their son Pi and a Bengal Tiger.
-The two are in a lifeboat, and they learned techniques to survive, and ultimately, they learned to trust each other.
+The Life of Pi is a beautiful novel by Yann Martel, the winner of the Man Booker Prize.
+The story begins when Santosh and Gita Patel decide to sell their zoo in India.
+Then, a storm strikes their ship, and the only survivors are their son Pi and a Bengal tiger.
+The two find themselves in a lifeboat, learning survival techniques from each other.

 Martin, George R.R.
 Song of Ice and Fire

-Nowadays, one of the most popular epic fantasy novels is the Song of Ice and Fire by George R.R.
+Nowadays, one of the most popular epic fantasy novels is The Song of Ice and Fire by George R.R.
 Martin.
 This package includes five books: Game of Thrones, Clash of Kings, Storm of Swords, A Feast for Crows, and A Dance with the Dragons.
-This novel features how the noble houses at Westeros fought to claim their rights for the iron thrones.
-Death becomes prevalent along the way, and somehow, this novel will teach its readers the proper mindset on how to survive.
+This novel features how the noble houses at Westeros fought to claim their rights to the iron thrones.
+Death becomes prevalent along the way; somehow, this novel will teach its readers the proper survival mindset.

 Punke, Michael (October 2015).
 The Revenant

-The Revenant Book is New York Times' #1 Best-Seller, and now it is a major motion picture.
-It is a story of a man named Hugh Glass, who is a real-life trapper and frontiersman in 1823.
-A scouting mission put him face-to-face with a grizzly bear and almost got killed.
+The Revenant Book is the New York Times #1 Best-Seller and is now a major motion picture.
+It is the story of a man named Hugh Glass, who is a real-life trapper and frontiersman in 1823.
+A scouting mission put him face-to-face with a grizzly bear, and he almost got killed.
 Two men were supposed to help Glass.
 However, they abandoned him.
 Now, Glass is driven to survive and take his revenge.
 This novel is based on a true story, and it features the human's desire to live and the will to continue his fight no matter what happens.

 Roth, Veronica.
 (September 2014).
 Divergent Series